zhou-1/ProductsArrivalNotices/README.md

 gmail_sender = 'XXXX@gmail.com'
 gmail_passwd = 'XXXXXX'
 ```
-You can also change the contents for subject, text of email:
+You can also change the contents for subject, text of email if you like:
 ```
 # email subject
 SUBJECT = 'Here is the summary for products you are interested in!!'